CGL-DevOps/DevOps-Create-a-CI-Pipeline-with-Jenkinsfile-Freestyle-Pipeline-Multibranch-Pipeline-/README.md

-### Install-Jenkins-on-DigitalOcean
+### Create a CI Pipeline with Jenkinsfile (Freestyle, Pipeline, Multibranch Pipeline)

+CI Pipeline for a Java Maven application to build and push to the repository

 ### Technologies used:

-Jenkins, Docker, DigitalOcean, Linux
+Jenkins, Docker, Linux, Git, Java, Maven

 ### Project Description: